Eurasian goshawk: Human culture

-The northern goshawk appears on the flag and coat of arms of the Azores.
+The Eurasian goshawk appears on the flag and coat of arms of the Azores.
 The archipelago of the Azores, Portugal, takes its name from the Portuguese language word for goshawk, (açor), because the explorers who discovered the archipelago thought the birds of prey they saw there were goshawks, but it was later found that the birds were kites or common buzzards (Buteo buteo rothschildi).
 The goshawk features in Stirling Council's coat of arms via the crest of the Drummond Clan.

 Hawks are highly associated with Guru Gobind Singh in the Sikh community.
-According to ornithologists, he is believed to have kept a white Northern Goshawk.
-This is reflected in that the Northern Goshawk was made the official state bird of Punjab, India.
+According to ornithologists, he is believed to have kept a white Eurasian goshawk.
+This is reflected in that the Eurasian goshawk was made the official state bird of Punjab, India.

 In falconry

 The name "goshawk" is a traditional name from Anglo-Saxon gōshafoc, literally "goose hawk".
 The name implies prowess against larger quarry such as wild geese, but were also flown against crane species and other large waterbirds.
 The name "goose hawk" is somewhat of a misnomer, however, as the traditional quarry for goshawks in ancient and contemporary falconry has been rabbits, pheasants, partridge, and medium-sized waterfowl, which are similar to much of the prey the species hunts in the wild.
 A notable exception is in records of traditional Japanese falconry, where goshawks were used more regularly on goose and crane species.
 In ancient European falconry literature, goshawks were often referred to as a yeoman's bird or the "cook's bird" because of their utility as a hunting partner catching edible prey, as opposed to the peregrine falcon, also a prized falconry bird, but more associated with noblemen and less adapted to a variety of hunting techniques and prey types found in wooded areas.
-The northern goshawk has remained equal to the peregrine falcon in its stature and popularity in modern falconry.
+The goshawk has remained equal to the peregrine falcon in its stature and popularity in modern falconry.

 Goshawk hunting flights in falconry typically begin from the falconer's gloved hand, where the fleeing bird or rabbit is pursued in a horizontal chase.
 The goshawk's flight in pursuit of prey is characterised by an intense burst of speed often followed by a binding manoeuvre, where the goshawk, if the prey is a bird, inverts and seizes the prey from below.
 The goshawk, like other accipiters, shows a marked willingness to follow prey into thick vegetation, even pursuing prey on foot through brush.
 Goshawks trained for falconry not infrequently escape their handlers and, extrapolated from the present day British population which is composed mostly of escaped birds as such, have reasonably high survival rates, although many do die shortly after escape and many do not successfully breed.
-The effect of modern-day collection of northern goshawks for falconry purposes is unclear, unlike some falcon species which can show regional declines due to heavy falconry collections but can increase in other areas due to established escapees from falconers.
+The effect of modern-day collection of goshawks for falconry purposes is unclear, unlike some falcon species which can show regional declines due to heavy falconry collections but can increase in other areas due to established escapees from falconers.